bvibber/ogv.js/README.md

 ## Updates

 1.5.5 - 2018-01-??
-* throw error when seeking WebM without cues, instead of failing silently
+* throw error when seeking unseekable files
+* allow linear seeking on WebM files without cues, such as audio/webm

 1.5.4 - 2018-01-19
 * updated yuv-canvas to 1.2.1